GoogleCloudPlatform/federated-learning/testing/README.md

 - SSH into one of the tenant nodes.
 You tunnel through IAP as the nodes do not have external IP addresses.
 `gcloud compute ssh --tunnel-through-iap $(kubectl get nodes -l cloud.google.com/gke-nodepool=$TENANT-pool -o jsonpath='{.items[0].metadata.name}')`

-- Make a request to a website.
+- Make a request to a site.
 The request times out.
 `curl -i -m 10 example.com`

 - Exit the ssh session on the cluster node